Then you slowly back it down, let your heart settle, and breathe deeply. As you slow the pace to a walk, you think about the next routine.

 However, if you live in a metro area with poor air quality, or if your facility is near a major roadway or high pollution city, opening the windows could actually decrease air quality.
 It’s important to consider the specifics of your situation.

-Air CleanersThe second aspect is proper air filtration.
+Air CleanersThe second aspect is proper air filtration that provides supplemental indoor air cleaning to your HVAC system.
 For a gym, commercial air purifiers will help to remove the fine particulates like dust.
 This system can also remove dangerous gases provided it has sufficient media to adsorb these chemicals.

 Let’s explore a few of the best air purifiers for enhancing the air in your facility:

-Erik650A Air PurifierThis is one of the most effective purifiers for removing particulate matter like dust, which was identified as a common problem in the Lisbon study.
-The Erik 650A removes 99.99% of all airborne allergens and particles, creating cleaner air for your customers.
+mod HEPA Air PurifierThis is one of the most effective purifiers for removing particulate matter like dust, which was identified as a common problem in the Lisbon study.
+The mod HEPA air purifier removes 99.4% of all airborne allergens and particles, creating cleaner air for your customers.
 It also uses 90% less energy than comparable models, meaning it can pay for itself in as little as five years.
-It can effectively clean a room over 1,700 square feet, so it can easily handle most gyms.
+It can effectively clean a room over 1,312 square feet, so it can easily handle most gyms.

-OV200 Air PurifierIf you want a smaller air purifier for individual rooms in your facility, the OV200 air purifier is a great choice.
+mod jr. HEPA Air PurifierIf you want a smaller air purifier for individual rooms in your facility, the smaller version of the mod, mod jr., is a great choice.
 It also removes a high amount of particles, keeping excessive dust and matter from harming the air quality.
-It can handle a room up to 400 square feet, so it’s ideal for small gym rooms that host classes or group routines.
+It can handle a room up to 878 square feet, so it’s ideal for small gym rooms that host classes or group routines.

 Find Air Purifiers for Any LocationYou can enhance your gym or your home with high-quality air purifiers from Oransi.
 We have a huge selection of products for both residential and commercial use, so whether you live in a small apartment or want to improve the air quality in a major commercial facility, you’ll find everything you need.